ClusterHQ/flocker/docs/introduction.rst

 * Containers claim TCP port numbers with the application configuration that defines them.
 * Connections to that TCP port on the node that is running the container are proxied (NAT'd) into the container for whatever software is listening for them there.
-* Connections to that TCP port on any other node in the Flocker cluster are proxied (NAT'd!) to the node that is running the container.
+* Connections to that TCP port on any other node in the Flocker cluster are proxied (NAT'd) to the node that is running the container.
 * Proxying is done using iptables.